SaladTechnologies/salad-kitchen-docs/content/docs/guides/getting-jobs/Getting-Bandwidth-Sharing-Jobs.md

 _Last Updated September 11, 2025_

 Salad offers a variety of job types, including [Bandwidth Sharing Jobs](/docs/FAQ/Jobs/253-what-is-bandwidth-sharing).
-These jobs utilise your idle, spare internet connection bandwidth to Chop Salad Balance.
+These jobs utilize your idle, spare internet connection bandwidth to Chop Salad Balance.
 They can run alongside other Jobs and automatically start whilst Chopping if you're eligible, and it's enabled.

 ---